 I am a designer and furniture-maker with a background in theatre.
 Inspired, I guess, from my experience as a director and set designer, I try to create furniture that adds presence to the room.
-They might suggest movement or imply some physical action, or they may hint at some fictional history.
+Certainly, they must compliment the space that they will occupy, but additionally, they might suggest movement or imply some physical action.

-For over 20 years I have been a designer and maker of fine art furniture.
+For over 30 years I have been a designer and maker of fine art furniture.
 Much of that time I was also a teacher of design and furniture making in England.
 (For images of our smallholding and workshops in the Yorkshire Dales, click here.)
-In 2014, I moved my workshop from the UK to Ann Arbor, Michigan where I create original designs inspired from a wide range of styles (including Arts & Crafts, Shaker, and Japan), and makers (particularly Wharton Esherick, George Nakashima, and Sam Maloof).
+In 2014, I moved my workshop from the UK and have now settled in Ypsilanti, Michigan where I create original designs inspired from a wide range of styles (including Arts & Crafts, Shaker, and Japan), and makers (particularly Wharton Esherick, George Nakashima, and Sam Maloof).

 I have built furniture from detailed architect’s drawings, from sketches on beer mats, and from everything in between.
 Designing generally begins with a conversation about a problem or a need which includes an investigation of the space the piece will occupy, and a look at some style preferences.